jryans/gecko-dev/devtools/docs/backend/actor-hierarchy.md

 # How actors are organized

-To start with, actors are living within /devtools/server/actors/ folder.
+To start with, actors are living within devtools/server/actors folder.
-They are organized in a hierarchy for easier lifecycle/memory management: once a parent is removed from the pool, its children are removed as well.
+They are organized in a hierarchy for easier lifecycle and memory management: once a parent is removed from the pool, its children are removed as well.
 (See actor-registration.md for more information about how to implement one)